 I believe that access to good and healthy food is a “God-given right.”
 So why am I so reluctant to expose my own Catholic identify by quoting someone I admire (like Pope Francis – or Jesus of Nazareth – or Francis of Assisi) in my teaching and writing?

-I have been hesitant to talk about my growing faith and commitment to my Church community.
-Its easy to “trash” the Roman Catholic Church and most people nod in agreement, but if you say something like “participating in the Catholic Mass is an important part of my week” – well, that is weird – at least among most of the people I know.
+I have been hesitant to talk about my growing faith and commitment to my local church community (if not the hierarchy that continues to propagate its own self-serving dogma).
+Its easy to “trash” the Roman Catholic Church and most people nod in agreement, but if you say something like “participating in the Mass is an important part of my week” – well, that is weird – at least among most of the people I know.

 “Cor ad cor loquitur”